 - Payroll information (if you have employees)

 - Motor vehicle expense information.
 This refers to any business use of auto, operating expenses, vehicle driving log with business kilometres driven, etc.

 - Asset additions or disposals during the year such as land, buildings, vehicles, machinery, etc.

 Your tax accountant will also need any tax records such as:

-Other records your tax accountant may need will depend on whether your business is a sole proprietorship or partnership — in which case you will file a T1 (personal) income tax return — or an incorporated company — in which case you will ask him or her to prepare a T2 (corporate).
+Other records your tax accountant may need will depend on whether your business is a sole proprietorship or partnership — in which case you will file a T1 (personal) income tax return — or an incorporated company — in which case you will ask them to prepare a T2 (corporate).
 For a T1 return, your tax accountant will also need all relevant personal information slips and tax-related documents as well as the business ones.
 Here are some of the most common: